Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Mapping the CGM in Multiphase Emission Lines

-Moving to slightly lower ionization states, \ion{C}{4} and \ion{Si}{4} begin to trace some of the filamentary features seen in H$\alpha$. \ion{C}{4} shows both diffuse and structured emission, partially recovering the loop feature. \ion{Si}{4}, while overall fainter, reveals the loop shape even more clearly, suggesting that it arises in gas at intermediate temperatures between the \ion{C}{4} and H$\alpha$ phases.
+Moving to slightly lower ionization states, \ion{C}{4} and \ion{Si}{4} begin to trace some of the filamentary features seen in H$\alpha$. \ion{C}{4} shows both diffuse and structured emission, partially recovering the loop feature. \ion{Si}{4}, reveals the loop shape even more clearly, suggesting that it arises in gas at intermediate temperatures between the \ion{C}{4} and H$\alpha$ phases.

-The intermediate ions \ion{C}{3} and \ion{Si}{3} also show interesting differences.
-The structures in \ion{C}{3} appear larger and more diffuse than in \ion{Si}{3}.
-For instance, while the loop structure is easier to recognize in \ion{C}{3} than in \ion{C}{4}, the clumpy emission above the loop appears more extended and blurred compared to the sharper, more compact structures in \ion{Si}{3}.
-These differences trace subtle variations in gas density and temperature that affect emission from these two ions differently.
+The intermediate ions \ion{C}{3} and \ion{Si}{3} also show interesting differences compared to the higher ions.
+For instance, the loop structure is easier to recognize in \ion{C}{3} than in \ion{C}{4}.
+The clumpy emission in the lower left part of maps appears more diffuse in \ion{C}{4} and \ion{Si}{4} compared to the sharper, more compact structures in \ion{C}{3} and \ion{Si}{3}.
+These differences trace subtle variations in gas density and temperature that affect emission from these ions differently.

 At the lowest ionization levels, \ion{Mg}{2} and \ion{Si}{2} show emission patterns more closely aligned with the H$\alpha$ distribution.
 However, important differences persist.
 For example, in the zoomed region, both \ion{Mg}{2} and \ion{Si}{2} trace parts of the loop seen in higher ions, but \ion{Mg}{2} displays distinct clumps in the region where the H$\alpha$ map shows a loop.
+The emission structures in these two maps appear more compact and concentrated than in the higher-ionization lines.
 On the right side of the disk, a filament visible in \ion{Si}{2} extends to the edge of the map, whereas in \ion{Mg}{2} it is truncated.
 These differences illustrate how even among low-ionization species, emission structure can vary depending on local gas properties.

 Together, these maps demonstrate the value of observing the CGM in multiple UV emission lines.
 Each ion captures a different phase of the gas - ranging from hot and diffuse to cool and dense - and only by combining them can we build a comprehensive, multiphase picture of CGM structure and physical conditions.